ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/VSD_6ph_FD_control/uz_VSD_6ph_FD.rst

 The fault indices are in pre-fault operation zero.
 After a phase failure, the fault indices are no longer zero.
-The fault index of the failed phase is on average one.
+The fault index of the faulted phase is on average one.
 The remaining fault indices follow different non-zero functions depending on the fault scenario.

 By filtering the fault indices, they can be converted so that only the fault indices of the faulted phases are constant one, while all other fault indices are zero.